“The Cultural Fields” toured the Beirut Book Fair, so how was it following 3 years of absence and economic collapse?

 Activities and seminars

-On the other hand, the exhibition program includes about 24 seminars over a period of 8 days, starting with a seminar on the Lebanese heritage and its role in strengthening national immunity, to discussing the book “The Humanization of the Nation” ..
+On the other hand, the exhibition program includes regarding 24 seminars over a period of 8 days, starting with a seminar on the Lebanese heritage and its role in strengthening national immunity, to discussing the book “The Humanization of the Nation” ..
 Then there are many seminars over the following days, such as the celebration of the centenary of Farah Antoun, and honors for departed writers About this life, such as Jabbour Al Douaihy, Wajih Fanous and Samah Idris..
 In addition to discussions of historical, political, philosophical, economic and poetic books, including those related to children’s literature or the lives of some poets, to the celebration of the International Day of the Arabic Language.. with reference to bulk signatures in Most of the suites are for well-known writers and poets or for others who are obscure.

 The current session includes the participation of French publishing houses and libraries, in addition to the participation of Iraqi, Emirati and Palestinian publishing houses.
 Outsiders come especially to sign their new books.

 In conclusion, with every book fair, we remember the common saying: “Cairo writes, Beirut prints, and Baghdad reads.”
 Is the Lebanese capital still able to bear the burdens and costs of publishing?
-Especially since the work of the Lebanese publishing houses declined by a large percentage, after the decline in the ability of the middle class, if not its absence, to buy luxuries, in addition to the high prices of books in the Lebanese currency .. with the consequent impact and impact of the book fair in Beirut on the Lebanese citizen, especially the Arab.
+Especially since the work of the Lebanese publishing houses declined by a large percentage, following the decline in the ability of the middle class, if not its absence, to buy luxuries, in addition to the high prices of books in the Lebanese currency .. with the consequent impact and impact of the book fair in Beirut on the Lebanese citizen, especially the Arab.
 In general, although it constitutes a cultural space in this dark time.